ruckertm/HINT/README.md

 Setup
 -----
-- copy files from examples/*.hnt to Download Folder on Android Device (if you can't access the Download Folder, send all files via email and download them on your device)
+- copy files from examples/*.hnt to Download Folder on Android Device (if you can't access the Download Folder, send all files via email and download them on your device): in Android Studio go to Device File Explorer (lower right Border of Android Studio) - look for storage/emulated/0/Download, right click on Download and upload *.hnt files from examples folder
 - give app permission to access storage on Android Device